 Looking for the best cleanser and don't know where to start?
 We hear you.
+We have the best cleansing balms right here.
 The cleansing world is a nuanced place, boasting options for every single skin type, so whether you are oily, combination, dry or normal, there is something out there for you.
 But that's a simple way of looking at it.
 As one of the most important steps in your skincare routine – it removes all kinds of build up, dirt and make-up to leave behind a clean and balanced, primed for subsequent products – particular consideration should be made for the texture of your cleanser, too.
 There are all manners of milks, oils and foams out there, and picking the right one will depend on your skin's condition.
-But the one texture guaranteed to please everyone? cleansing balms.
+But the one texture guaranteed to please everyone?
+Balms.

 In fact, if you're yet to try one, now is the best time to get started.
-According to Dr Raj Arora, NHS GP doctor and medical educator, 'cleansing balms work best for dry and dehydrated skin, but during this time of year when the skin is changing, even oily skin types may want to add in a cleansing balm to help with any dryness triggered by the climate and changes from warm to cold weather.'
+According to Dr Raj Arora, NHS GP doctor and medical educator, 'cleansing balms work best for dry and dehydrated skin, but during this time of year when the skin is changing, even oily skin types may want to add in a cleansing balm to help with any changes triggered by the climate and changes from cold to warm weather.'

 Generally speaking, Dr Arora explains cleansing balms work best on dry, dehydrated and sensitive skin, as the oils and butters within the formulas nourish and hydrate while the ingredients are often gentle and natural, and therefore less likely to irritate the skin.
 However, 'for oily or acne-prone skin, cleansing balms can lead to clogged pores and breakouts if used regularly.
 Although if used as a part of a “double cleansing routine”, by using a balm followed by a gel cleanser, they can be beneficial in keeping the skin moisturised without stripping oils.'